 Steeh, Charlotte.
 Detroit Area Study, 1994: Impact of Education on Attitudes.
 ICPSR02852-v1.
 Ann Arbor, MI: Inter-university Consortium for Political and Social Research [distributor], 2003. http://doi.org/10.3886/ICPSR02852.v1

 Persistent URL: http://doi.org/10.3886/ICPSR02852.v1

 Scope of Study

-Subject Terms: cities, citizen attitudes, crime, economic behavior, educational background, Equal Employment Opportunity, health care insurance, housing discrimination, knowledge level, local government, NAFTA, neighborhood conditions, police protection, political attitudes, political participation, prejudice, public opinion, race relations, racial attitudes, schools, sex discrimination, social attitudes, social issues, social justice, taxation, tolerance, work attitudes
+Subject Terms: cities, citizen attitudes, crime, economic behavior, educational background, Equal Employment Opportunity, health insurance, housing discrimination, knowledge level, local government, NAFTA, neighborhood conditions, police protection, political attitudes, political participation, prejudice, public opinion, race relations, racial attitudes, schools, sex discrimination, social attitudes, social issues, social justice, taxes, tolerance, work attitudes

 Date of Collection:

 Universe: Adults ages 18 and older residing in households located in the Michigan counties of Oakland, Macomb, and Wayne.

 Sample: One respondent was selected at random from all eligible persons within each household.

 Extent of Processing: ICPSR data undergo a confidentiality review and are altered when necessary to limit the risk of disclosure.
 ICPSR also routinely creates ready-to-go data files along with setups in the major statistical software formats as well as standard codebooks to accompany the data.
 In addition to these procedures, ICPSR performed the following processing steps for this data collection:

 - Created online analysis version with question text.